 Why is Gatlinburg called Gatlinburg?

-Somehow, White Oak Flats became Gatlinburg, named after a man who rubbed many of the town’s residents – especially the Ogles – the wrong way.
+Eventually, White Oak Flats became Gatlinburg, named after a man who rubbed many of the town’s residents – especially the Ogles – the wrong way.

-In his short time in town, Gatlin apparently had the town renamed in his honor, got into a blood feud with several of the Ogles and was branded (fairly) as a Confederate sympathizer.
+In his short time in town, Gatlin apparently had the town renamed in his honor, got into a feud with several of the Ogles and was branded (fairly) as a Confederate sympathizer.

-He left in 1859, eventually making his way back to his native Georgia and then South Carolina.
+Finally, he left in 1859, eventually making his way back to his native Georgia and then South Carolina.

 The Civil War in Gatlinburg